Introduction and summary

 What about the companies that died?

 The founders whose companies die usually only earn small salaries.
 Before being admitted to Y Combinator, founders usually live off savings or taking loans.
-During the Y Combinator program, they use only a one-off seed investment from Y Combinator of US$120,000 to pay living and business expenses15.
-If they go on to receive angel investment can pay themselves about $50,000 per year.
+During the Y Combinator program, they use a one-off seed investment from Y Combinator of US$120,000 to pay living and business expenses15.
+If they go on to receive angel investment, they can pay themselves about $50,000 per year.
 With venture capital funding, this tends to increase to about US$100,000 per year16.

 How much could you expect to earn going forward?